mbergenlid/nes-copter/docs/_posts/2018-02-02-draw-on-screen.markdown

 Running this in an emulator should show our sprite in the middle of the screen.
 I have tried it in both my own emulator and in Nestopia.

-You can check out the code from this step using the git tag `putting-something-on-the-screen`
+You can check out the code from this step using the git tag `putting-something-on-the-screen` Next we're going to make the "helicopter" fall.